sebastianotronto/sdep/README.md

 ## Scripts
 The `scripts` folder contains the few scripts that I use.
-They are basically just a slightly more elaborate version of the calendar system described above, with support for recurring events (e.g. weekly, daily).
+They are basically just a more elaborate version of the calendar system described above, with support for recurring events (e.g. weekly, daily).
 You can install them with `make scripts`, but first make sure to adjust them to match your local configuration, like the location of the events file.

-Most of the script rely on the `-d` option of the GNU date utility, so you should change that too if you are on a BSD system or on MacOS.
+Most of the scripts rely on the `-d` option of the GNU date utility, so you should change that too if you are on a BSD system or on MacOS.